The Stranger on the Road — Modern Paraphrase | fresh.bible

 And then the stranger responded.
 And he didn't mince words:

-Then — starting with and working through all the — Jesus walked them through the entire Old Testament and showed them how every piece of it pointed to himself.
+Then — starting with and working through all the — walked them through the entire Old Testament and showed them how every piece of it pointed to himself.

-As they approached the village, Jesus acted like he was going to keep walking.
+As they approached the village, acted like he was going to keep walking.
 But they urged him to stay:

 "Stay with us — it's getting late and the day is almost over."

 So he went in.
-And when they sat down to eat, he took the bread, blessed it, broke it, and handed it to them.
+And when they sat down to eat, he took the bread, it, broke it, and handed it to them.
 In that instant — their eyes were opened.
 They recognized him.

 And then he vanished.